elastic/elastic-agent/docs/cpu-metrics-in-fleet.md

 We can see that the metrics in the Agent + Beats `/stats` API outputs match up with those in the Elasticsearch `metrics-elastic_agent*` indices.

-## Unanswered Questions

-1. Why do we divide by 10000 (`params._interval`) in the ES query?
-2. Why do we use a `10s` interval for the derivative aggregation in the ES query?
-Is this related to the division above?